sipgate-io/sipgateio-intelligent-routing/README.md

 - Fill in your webhook URL and click save.

 Start the Docker container for the database with `docker-compose up -d` and launch the application with `npm start`.
 After that the PUSH-API is waiting for incoming calls.
+If you make changes to the `.env` you may need to restart the container.
+To shut it down use `docker-compose down` and then start it again.

 To make this code example work you need to have configured at least two sipgate phone numbers.
 The first one is your central phone number.
 It must be assigned to a device, so it can handle incoming calls.